HomeBlog50 Jazz Standards You Need To Know

 “All of Me” – Written by Gerald Marks and Seymour Simons.

-Louis Armstrong recorded a famous version that made it to the #1 spot on the US charts in 1931.
-The most famous version was recorded by Billie Holiday in 1941.
+Louis Armstrong recorded a famous version that reached the #1 spot on the US charts in 1931.
+Billie Holiday recorded the most famous version in 1941.
 Frank Sinatra recorded this same tune various times throughout his career.

 • Louis Armstrong – “Home/All of Me” (1932)